kherge/java.reflect/README.md

 > It is important to note that `findField` and `findMethod` will find any declared member, not just
 > public ones.
 It is also important to note that `invokeMethod` may not work with methods that make
 > use of generics and variadics.
-It is recommended that you use `findMethod` instead of
+It is recommended that you use `invokeAnyMethod` instead of
 > `invokeMethod` when a method accepts generics or variadics.
+If the method is overloaded, you may
+> want to use `findMethod` instead.

 ```java
 import static io.herrera.io.reflect.Reflect.*;